 One of the biggest financial surprises in old age can be health complications and medical bills.
 Poor health can prevent you from working or lead you to empty bank accounts paying for prescriptions and costly doctor bills.
 As you invest financially for retirement, consider investing in your health as well.
 Preventative screenings, diet changes, and overall health maintenance can make a big difference in your quality of life when you reach retirement age.
 Make your health a priority so you can enjoy your retirement.

 Planning for retirement is a series of baby steps, don’t feel overwhelmed.
 By following BTC’s retirement savings strategies, you’ll soon be on track to a prosperous retirement.
 Retirement advisors can help manage your investment savings and identify potential weak spots.
 Investment advisors in Missouri have a unique understanding of local needs and desires.
 At BTC, we’ll connect you with Missouri retirement planners who can create a custom retirement plan for your family.
 No matter what stage of retirement planning you are in, BTC Bank is happy to answer your questions and provide the financial solutions you need.

 To learn more about planning for retirement or to schedule an appointment, contact one of our local investment advisors toll-free at 1-877-BTC-BANK.
-You can also visit one of our 12 Missouri locations (Bethany, Gallatin, Albany, Pattonsburg, Chillicothe, Carrollton, Boonville, Beaman, Trenton, Maysville, Osborn, and Buffalo) or our Lamoni, IA branch.
+You can also visit one of our 18 locations in Bethany, Gallatin, Albany, Cameron, Pattonsburg, Chillicothe, Carrollton, Boonville, Beaman, Trenton, Gilman City, Maysville, Osborn, Jamesport, Buffalo, Oregon, and Lamoni, IA.